Syllabus

 Assignments and grading

-The graded components of this class will be homeworks, projects, and online participation.
-Each week either one homework or one project is due.
+The graded components of this class will be homeworks, projects, peer-grading, and participation.
+Each week either a homework, a project, or a peer-grading is due.
 Homeworks will be relatively short visualization problems to be solved by the student, usually involving some small amount of programming to achieve a specified goal.
+They are graded by the TA.
 Projects are larger and more involved data analysis problems that involve both programming and writing.
+They are peer-graded by the students.
 Students will have at least one week to complete each homework and two weeks to complete each project.
-The submission deadlines for homeworks and projects will be Mondays at 11am.
+The submission deadlines for homeworks and projects will be Thursdays at 11pm.

-There will be ten homeworks and three projects.
+There will be seven homeworks and three projects.
 Both homeworks and projects need to be submitted electronically on Canvas.
-Homeworks are worth 10 points and projects are worth 100 points.
-The lowest-scoring homework will be dropped, so that a maximum of 90 points can be obtained from the homeworks.
+Homeworks are worth 20 points and projects are worth 100 points.
+The lowest-scoring homework will be dropped, so that a maximum of 120 points can be obtained from the homeworks.

 Assignment type Number Points per assignment Total points